walubeisack/FinalProject/README.md

 Level 3 Administrative boundaries (woredas) dataset was also downloaded from the same source and clipped to remain with data attributed to the Tigray region on ArcGIS Pro.
 All the data layers were reprojected to WGQ 1984 UTM Zone 37N on ArcGIS Pro.
 Land cover data was downloaded and processed from ESA World Land Cover (10m) to Google Drive using Google Earth Engine using the code below.
+a rectangular polygon around the Tigray region was created.
+As exhibited in the code, the land cover data was clipped to remain with data attributed to the Tigray region extent.

 ```
 var dataset = ee.ImageCollection('ESA/WorldCover/v200').first();